People

 I am engaged in a number of interdisciplinary research projects in studies of borders, gender, and vulnerability:

-• I co-convene (with Dr Caleb Bailey) the Vulnerability Studies Network.
+• I co-convene (with Dr Caleb Bailey) the Vulnerability Studies Network, currently on hiatus.

-• I am a AHRC Research, Development, and Engagement Fellow and PI on a project titled "Vulnerability: A Research Method for Literary and Cultural Studies", which runs from January 2022 for two years.
-Among other activities, this project will support me as I write my second monograph, Fictions of Vulnerability: Vulnerable Reading across North American Borders, examining US, Canadian, and Mexican cultural responses to intersecting and ongoing hemispheric, cross-border crises of raced and gendered vulnerability.
+• I was a AHRC Research, Development, and Engagement Fellow and PI on a project titled "Vulnerability: A Research Method for Literary and Cultural Studies", which ran from January 2022 to December 2023.
+This project will have a long and rich afterlife: among other activities, I have been writing my second monograph Open Wounds: Reading Fictions of Vulnerability Across North American Borders, about what it means to read what I call fictions of vulnerability, texts that are about vulnerability but which also expose the fictions of vulnerability.

-• I am co-editor (with my colleague Dr Deborah Toner, Leicester) of The Routledge Companion to Gender and Borderlands (under contract, 2024), bringing together essays in history, literature, cultural studies, international politics, geography, media studies, development studies, sociology, and visual arts.
+• I am co-editor (with my miraculous colleague Dr Deborah Toner, Leicester) of The Routledge Companion to Gender and Borderlands (2024), bringing together essays in history, literature, cultural studies, international politics, geography, media studies, development studies, sociology, and visual arts.

-• I am a member of the British Academy-funded project "Emancipatory Research Methods: Vulnerability in Practice" (PI Katharine Low, King's College London and Alex Halligey, Johannesberg Institute for Advanced Study).
+• I have been involved in a number of British Academy-funded projects since 2021, including as PI a first iteration of the Vulnerability Studies Network; and as a team member on "Researching the Felt and Lived Experiences of In/Security" (PI Katharine Low, KCL) and "Emancipatory Research Methods: Vulnerability in Practice" (PI Katharine Low, King's College London and Alex Halligey, Johannesberg Institute for Advanced Study).

 Publications